 Many people who begin dabbling with essential oils know of one or two methods of application.
 Most of these individuals are quite surprised (and delighted) to discover that there are a variety of ways to apply essential oils.

 Creating a massage oil is easy.
-Blend a few drops with your favorite carrier oil and you're done.
-It can benefit you both physiologically and psychologically with their therapeutic properties.
-There are lots of popular essential oils that you can incorporate on your holistic aromatherapy massage.
+Blend a few drops with your favorite carrier oil, and you're done.
+It can benefit you both physiologically and psychologically with its therapeutic properties.
+There are lots of popular essential oils that you can incorporate into your holistic aromatherapy massage.
 Lavender is commonly used when relaxing effects and stress relief are wanted.
 Peppermint is another great one if you want to energize the body.

 Whether you have a headache, pulled muscle, or menstrual cramps, a warm essential oil compress can help.
 Add a few drops to a bowl of warm water.
 Dip in your washcloth, wring it out, and apply to the area.

 Essential oils can be applied as is.
 For example, patchouli is one folk love to wear instead of perfume or cologne.
 Always do a small patch test to make sure your system will respond favorably to the oil.
 Oils that have "hot" properties should never be applied without carrier oil.
 Oregano and cinnamon are a few examples.

 When used correctly, essential oils can provide various benefits: